LouisP96/gitlab-hybrid-rag/README.md

 ### Run the Complete Data Pipeline

-You can edit and run the complete pipeline script:
+You can edit and run the complete pipeline script to generate the embeddings and BM25 index:

 ```bash
 ./run_data_pipeline.sh